Pre-conference Workshop on August 15

 WHERE: Rollings School of Public Health, Emory University

-FOOD & BEVERAGE: A continental breakfast will be served in the morning.
+FOOD & BEVERAGE: Breakfast will be served in the morning.
 Boxed lunch will also be served.

 845a - 920a Breakfast